-During the F.Y 2020-21, the Corporate Social Responsibility Committee (CSR) was not applicable on the Company but as per the Audited Financial Statement as on 31st March 2021, the net profit of the Company exceeds Rs.
+Based on the Audited Financial Statement as on 31st March 2021, the net profit of the Company exceeds Rs.
 5 Cr. and the provision of Section 135 of the Companies Act, 2013 (CSR) became applicable to the Company for the F.Y 2021-22 and the board of directors in its board meeting held on 25/06/2021 had constituted the CSR Committee.
 The role, terms of reference, authority and powers of the Corporate Social Responsibility Committee are in conformity with Section 135 of the Companies Act, 2013.

-The details of which are given in the Corporate Governance Report which forms a part of this Report.
+The details regarding all the above said committees are given in the Corporate Governance Report which forms a part of this Report.